Crispy Oysters on the Half Shell with Mac and Cheese

 More Mac and Cheese Recipes To Love

-One of my favorites is the Mac and Cheese Crab Rolls, a recipe that first made its debut , and mine, on Food Network’s Clash of the Grandmas.
-Wrapped in crisp, buttery phyllo dough, these rolls take everything we love about Chesapeake Bay crab and pair it with a creamy Gruyère, forward mac and cheese seasoned with nothing less than Old Bay.
-It’s coastal comfort wrapped in golden layers, and it continues to be one of the most requested recipes from my viewers.
+One of my favorites is Mac and Cheese Crab Rolls, a recipe that made its first debut on Food Network’s Clash of the Grandmas, in which I created it right there on set.
+Wrapped in crisp, buttery phyllo dough, paired with a creamy Gruyère, and seasoned with nothing less than Old Bay.

 Mac and Cheese Crab Rolls Wrapped In Phyllo Dough